radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 For all of the above use cases, the data can be organized in 2 main ways:

 - **Single Zarr Store per Collection**: The entire collection is contained within a single Zarr store.
-In this case, the data are offten organized using additional dimensions (e.g., time) within arrays to organize the data.
+In this case, the data are often organized using additional dimensions (e.g., time) within arrays to organize the data.
 Assets in the STAC Collection can reference specific groups within the store and use the datacube extension to describe the multidimensional structure.

 ### Asset Organization